-- Add 3/4 cup of (VERY) hot water into a large bowl.
+- Pour 3/4 cup of hot water into a large bowl.
 Mix in 1 1/2 tsp of coffee or espresso powder, and stir lightly until dissolved.

-- Carefully pour in 1/3 cup chocolate chips and 1/3 cup of sifted black cocoa powder.
-Let this sit for 2 minutes to melt the chocolate, then stir until smooth.
+- Add 1/3 cup melted chocolate chips and 1/3 cup of black cocoa powder.
+Whisk together until the ingredients are fully combined.

-- Pour the dry ingredients (3/4 cup flour, 3/4 cup sugar, 1/2 tsp baking soda and 1/2 tsp salt) into chocolate espresso mixture, and stir until just combined.
-Scrape the sides and bottom of the bowl as needed with a spatula.
+- Sift the dry ingredients (3/4 cup flour, 3/4 cup sugar, 1/2 tsp baking soda and 1/2 tsp salt) into chocolate espresso mixture, and whisk until just combined.
+The batter will be thin, but that’s how it’s supposed to be.

-- Fill cupcake liners 3/4 full, and bake for about 18 minutes, or until a toothpick comes out clean (or with minimal crumbs).
+- Fill cupcake liners 3/4 full, and bake for about 18 minutes, or until a toothpick comes out with a few moist crumbs.

-- Allow cupcakes to cool in pans for 10 minutes, then remove and place in the freezer for 15 minutes (to accelerate the cooling process).
+- Allow cupcakes to cool in pans for 10 minutes, then remove and place on a wire rack to finish cooling.
+Or if you're in a rush, place in the freezer for 15 minutes to accelerate the cooling process.

 - Beat the butter on a medium speed for 30 seconds with a paddle attachment, until smooth.

-- Add in the sifted cocoa, and mix on low until the cocoa is fully incorporated, and no clumps remain.
+- Add in 1/2 cup sifted cocoa powder and 1/4 tsp salt.
+Mix on low until the cocoa is fully incorporated, and no clumps remain.